brown-csci1660/dropbox-examples/README.md

-# Dropbox-Stencil
+# dropbox

 This is the stencil code for Dropbox.
 You will implement the functions defined in `client.py`.
+Some notes:

-All the code you write should be in `client.py` .
-You should use the libraries provided in `support/`.
-The support code is imported in `client.py`.
-It will be helpful to review the function definitions and comments in the support code files.
-The crypto library you will use is defined in `support/crypto.py` and relies on the [cryptography](https://cryptography.io/en/latest/) package (**Note**: you **should not** use this package directly in any code you write.
-Instead, use the API provided by the support code).
+- All the code you write should be in `client.py`; our provided APIs are already imported in `client.py` for you.
+- While you are not permitted to edit the support code files, you may find it helpful to review the comments in the support code files.
+The crypto library you will use is defined in `support/crypto.py`.
 The servers for which you are implementing a client are defined in `support/dataserver.py` and `support/keyserver.py`.
 Finally, `support/util.py` contains several useful functions for working with bytes.
-There is example usage of all libraries at the end of each file.
-The example usage for the `util` library is included at the bottom of `client.py`, where it is shown in conjunction with the `dataserver` library.
+There is example usage of all libraries at the end of each support code file.

 ## Installation

-To use this code you need the [cryptography](https://cryptography.io/en/latest/) package.
+To install the support code, you will need the [cryptography](https://cryptography.io/en/latest/) package. (**Note**: You **should not** use this package directly in any code you write.
+Instead, use the API provided by the support code documented in the Dropbox Wiki.)
 There are many ways to install python packages.
 If you are confident that you can install this package, you are free to do so however you wish.
-Note, however, that we will only provide direct technical support for the strategy we recommend here.
+However, the TAs will only provide direct technical support for the strategy we recommend here.

-> Note: This strategy applies to only your personal machine!
-If you are working on a department machine, please see the `Department Machines` section
+> *Note:* This strategy applies to only your personal machine!
+If you are working on a department machine, please see the `Department Machines` section below.

-### Installation with `pip` virtual environments
+### Recommended Installation: `pip` virtual environments

-> This is the recommended installation strategy
+Follow the instructions in the section below to set up your local environment for working on the project.

 #### Virtual Environment

+First, create a virtual environment using the following strategy:

 1. Ensure you are using `python3.7` or above by running `python3 --version`
 2. Clone this repo